hanschacko/worldcup/README.md

 ![World Cup Results](/Images/wc2.PNG)

+## Round of 16 Predictions

 ### Comments
+1. Since draws are common, we have some code to compare the penalty stats for teams in the event of a draw.
-1. Compute Round of 16
+2. Compute Round of 16
-2. Define function for getting the average penalty rating of the top 5 players per team
+3. Define function for getting the average penalty rating of the top 5 players per team
-2. Simulate Round of 16
+4. Simulate Round of 16

 ```python
 round_of_16_games = [(0, 5), (8, 13),